 Create Your Own Activity

-There is no cost to attend most events listed on our calendar if you let us know you are interested.
 Careers Beyond Academia has a budget for participant-initiated activities and encourages creative approaches that might combine your current research with a desired career experience.
-We encourage innovative, collaborative projects that are outside the box with the goal of broadening opportunities for participants as well as the Cornell Ph.D. and postdoctoral community at large.
+We encourage innovative, collaborative projects that are outside the box intending to broaden opportunities for participants as well as the Cornell Ph.D. and postdoctoral community at large.
 On occasion, we also offer to reimburse travel to non-Cornell associated events.
-We also hope to augment and facilitate participants’ work by making opportunities available that were not otherwise accessible.
+There is little to no cost to attend most activities listed on our events calendar and opportunities listings if you let us know you are interested.
+We hope to augment and facilitate participants’ work by making additional opportunities available that were not otherwise accessible.

 Start with your intention: Why do you want to do this, and why is this the best way to get this experience, skill, or knowledge?
 How will it impact your career choice?
 Have you spoken to Careers Beyond Academia staff to make sure it aligns with our mission?